sanity-io/contentful-to-sanity/README.md

 ## Caveats

 - Only published items will be imported
 - Markdown is converted on a best-effort basis.
 Certain features (like tables) are not supported.
 Arbitrary HTML is either skipped or unwrapped to simple text values.
-You can disable markdown conversion by using `--keep-markdown`
+Inline images are currently skipped.
+You can disable markdown conversion by using `--keep-markdown`.
 - Validations are not ported (currently)
 - Omitted fields are not included
 - Fields that accept both images and files currently only allow images